sudgy/nintendo_translations/README.md

 you find some situation where something doesn't look quite right related to this, let me know.

+The game never says this, but you can save at any moment by pressing the start button.
+This helps make deaths much less brutal.

 At the end of chapter one, there is a name input screen.  **On this screen, do not push A or B!**  Instead, press start immediately.
 If you press start without inputting anything else, they will be given the default names どんべ